hbj9807/LiMRSF/README.md

 7. [Contact](#contact)

 ## 1. Description
-Our `LiMRSF` (LiDAR-MR-RGB Sensor Fusion) system overlaps 3D point cloud or 3D mesh on top of Mixed Reality Headset (HoloLens 2) in real-time to detect blind spot in SLAM process and feedback intuitively to the user.
+Our `LiMRSF` (LiDAR-MR-RGB Sensor Fusion) system overlaps a 3D point cloud or 3D mesh on top of a Mixed Reality Headset (HoloLens 2) in real-time to detect blind spots in the SLAM process and feedback intuitively to the user.

 `Main objective` is to
 - Point cloud registration error visualization